Thousands interested in Dutch idea for Brexit beach party

 By Wednesday morning, nearly 10,000 people had signed up on Facebook to attend the proposed event that would allow people to sit in deck chairs looking out to sea as “Great Britain wakes up as a closed institution” while enjoying “Dutch chips, French wine and German beer.”

-Another 60,000 have expressed interest in the Oct.
-31 party at Wijk aan Zee, northwest of Amsterdam.
+Another 63,000 have expressed interest in the Oct.
+31 party at Wijk aan Zee, 30 kilometers (19 miles) northwest of Amsterdam.

-The plan is the brainchild of documentary maker Ron Toekook, who tells Dutch broadcaster NOS it will be “as if you are saying goodbye to a good friend who you hope will return sometime.”
+The plan is the brainchild of documentary maker Ron Toekook, who is amazed by the attention it is garnering and now is in the process of trying to make sure it actually happens.

+He got the idea from a vacation in Hawaii, when he saw people head to the beach, drinks in hand, to watch the sun set.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.